ArundeepChohan/Ideas/Course-Planning/Langara-Program-Requirements/README.md

 Updates Required:  Going to parse the data into a list of course class with variables Subject, No, Title, Credit, Grade, GPA

 Jan 21, 2020: Currently only connects to the site which the information is hosted on.

+Jan 22, 2020: Parses website data depending on what occurs in the table.